Coaching Young Athletes

 This usually occurs between the ages of 12 and 15 for girls, and 14 and 17 for boys.
-The typical pattern of rate of growth for boys and girls from birth through adolescence is shown in the figure "Growth Rates for Boys & Girls" (Rieser 2002).
-This growth rate is an important factor in the Long-Term Athlete Development (LTAD) of a child.
+The typical pattern of the rate of growth for boys and girls from birth through adolescence is shown in the figure "Growth Rates for Boys & Girls" (Rieser 2002).
+This growth rate is an essential factor in the Long-Term Athlete Development (LTAD) of a child.

 Bones develop from cartilage growth plates, called epiphysial plates, at each end of the bone shaft.
 These growth plates divide the calcified head of the bone (epiphysis) and the calcified shaft (diaphysis).
 The bone lengthens as cartilage is calcified into bone.
 At the same time, cartilage continues to grow on the epiphysial border, so the epiphysial plates retain a constant width of cartilage throughout.
 Growth ends when the plate eventually calcifies.

 Muscle mass increases steadily until puberty, at which point boys show faster muscle growth.

 The hormonal changes at puberty also affect body composition in terms of fat.

 Most athletic females, post-puberty, tend to keep body fat at around 18% (Wilmore & Costill, 1994).
 Any lower than 12% body fat for females can be considered unhealthy maintaining bone density and disrupting hormone levels, which may increase the risk of stress fractures.

 Coaches need to ensure female athletes are aware that until they are 19, they will steadily gain in muscle and so will naturally be gaining weight and that by eating the right kinds of foods is the way to avoid unwanted weight gain.